Ghini/ghini.desktop/doc/use_cases-jbq.rst

          We now have both Plant or Accession in the search result view and we can now edit either or both.

-  ..  admonition:: search in order to report
+  ..  admonition:: Search in order to report
       :class: toggle

          When searching in order to create a report, you want to be both